mikieto/data-eng-labs-2025/labs/ch10/README.md

 ## Why this lab exists

+In this lab, `labs/ch10/run.py` is a **gate** that checks whether workloads overcommit tiny warehouses.

 In the book, CH10 discusses **scaling and optimization**: how workloads map to compute resources and how to spot obvious capacity issues.